friendde/ArcGIS_JS_NavigationTools/README.md

+Compatible for CMV v1.2.0.
+Please note that CMV 1.3.0 was released recently and this widget has not yet been verified compatible.

-A widget created as an addition to [David Spriggs Configurable Map Viewer](https://github.com/DavidSpriggs/ConfigurableViewerJSAPI), aka CMV.
+This widget created as an addition to [David Spriggs Configurable Map Viewer](https://github.com/DavidSpriggs/ConfigurableViewerJSAPI), aka CMV.
 Designed for use in his project using the file structure indicated there.
 Original source code was from this ESRI sample https://developers.arcgis.com/javascript/jssamples/toolbar_navigation.html which was a single html page.
 ArcGIS_JS_NavigationTools is in widget format with seperate css, html, and javascript files for CMV.

 Please see this projects [how-to Wiki] (https://github.com/friendde/ArcGIS_JS_NavigationTools/wiki/How-to-add-widget-to-CMV) for details on how to configure CMV to load this widget.